 I would never have thought about eating Suriname food or known about the history of this small country.
 Thank you Hungry Birds.
 This was a wonderful thing.

-Next up was the most traditional dish of the tour, raw herring served with onions and pickled gherkins.
+Next up was the most traditional dish of the tour, raw herring served with onions and gherkin pickles.
 Little tents are sent up around the city on bridges overlooking the picturesque canals where locals and daring tourists can sample this delicacy.
 Nice view but it is a bit odd because it gives the impression these little fishes are plucked from the waters below and I’m not sure anybody would ever want to eat anything coming out of Amsterdam’s canals.
 But I digress.

-I was hesitant but tried not to show this because, well, “I’m adventurous” or at least I like to give that impression.
+I was hesitant but tried not to show this because, well, “I’m adventurous,” or at least I like to give that impression.
 I choked back the first bite while trying to keep a calm and cool face.
 This was all for not as it turns out I like raw herring.
 Who knew?
-You could tell Zosia was pleased with this as her eyes widened with anticipation as we took our first bites.
+You could tell Zosia was happy with this as her eyes widened with anticipation as we took our first bites.
 Salty and chewy but great when covered in onions and pickles.
 An Amsterdam foodie tour must, even if you are not a sushi lover…or “adventurous.”

 With that, we ended our afternoon of pigging out on our Amsterdam foodie tour.
 On value alone, you definitely get your monies worth in great food.
 Come hungry.
 Leave satisfied.
-Hungry Birds offers a few different options when it comes an Amsterdam foodie tour – a breakfast tour, a lunch tour, a bike tour (which I would have loved to do!) and a Saturday market tour (which is what we did and it was great!)
-If you are looking for some insight on Amsterdam’s surprisingly diverse food scene from a couple of women who are truly passionate on the subject, look no further.
+Hungry Birds offers a few different options when it comes to an Amsterdam foodie tour – a breakfast tour, a lunch tour, a bike tour (which I would have loved to do!) and a Saturday market tour (which is what we did and it was great!)
+If you are looking for some insight on Amsterdam’s surprisingly diverse food scene from a couple of women who are truly passionate about the subject, look no further.
 Hungry Birds is a great way to taste Amsterdam and its historic past.
 Zosia was professional yet fun and her words felt unscripted, heartfelt, and genuine.
 She truly loves Amsterdam’s food.

 And you will too.